nexiality/documentation/jsonpath/index.md

 common queries and still retain its readability.

+In the future, we might consider adopting JSONPath, such as
+<a href="https://github.com/json-path/JsonPath" class="external-link">https://github.com/json-path/JsonPath</a>, so
-In the future, we might consider adopting JSONPath, such as [https://github.com/json-path/JsonPath](https://github.com/json-path/JsonPath), so that we can provide more comprehensive JSON querying capability for more complex test scenarios.
+that we can provide more comprehensive JSON querying capability for more complex test scenarios.
 Stay tuned...